IrishMarineInstitute/Galway-Bay-QR/README.md

 The software is structured in three backend containers (Galway-Bay, Connemara and eBird) and a frontend container (webapp).
 These containers have to be deployed independently and interact with each other through a shared volume.

 # Installation
-These instructions have been tested on Ubuntu 18.04.6 LTS (Bionic Beaver).
 First, download the code with:

 `git clone https://github.com/IrishMarineInstitute/Galway-Bay-QR.git`